-Farm Bureau offers a low mileage discount when you drive less than 7,500 miles a year.
-They’re website doesn’t specify the discounts savings.
-So, you’ll need to contact them directly or ask an agent to learn more.
+Farm Bureau offers a low mileage discount when you drive your car less than 7,500 miles a year.
+Its website doesn’t specify the savings.
+You’ll need to contact the insurer directly or ask an agent to learn more.

 Frequently Asked Questions

-A: A low mileage driver is someone who drives around 7,000 to 10,000 miles per year.
-Remember that every insurance company will have a unique definition of a low mileage driver, meaning that the number could even be higher than 10,000 miles per year.
-Low mileage drivers are usually people who don’t need to drive that often.
+These are drivers that put around 7,000 to 10,000 miles per year on their car odometers.
+Remember that every insurance company will have its own requirements, meaning that the number could even be higher than 10,000 miles per year.
+In the long run, these are usually people who don’t need to drive that often.
 Common examples include:

 - People who work from home

 - People who carpool or use public transit